Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Results

-Table~\ref{table:wisig_perf} shows that in the SM scenario, the KAN architecture consistently outperforms CNN-1D across all learning paradigms (\acrshort{ae}, \acrshort{dc}, and \acrshort{cl}).
+Table~\ref{table:wisig_perf} shows that in the \acrshort{sm} setup, the \acrshort{kan} architecture slightly but consistently outperforms CNN-1D across all learning paradigms (\acrshort{ae}, \acrshort{dc}, and \acrshort{cl}).
 PCA achieves comparable performance while requiring nearly an order of magnitude fewer parameters and FLOPs, highlighting its efficiency as a lightweight baseline.
-In the DM scenario using the raw I/Q data modality (Table~\ref{table:oracle_perf}), KAN-based models exhibit weaker cluster assignment quality compared to CNN-based counterparts, whereas PCA underperforms both deep learning approaches across all metrics.
-For the 2D-Constellation data modality (Table~\ref{table:oracle_perf_const}), KAN initialized with SVD weights and trained via \acrshort{dc} achieves the best performance, substantially surpassing other architectures.
+In the \acrshort{dm} scenario using the raw I/Q data modality, Table~\ref{table:oracle_perf}, the \acrshort{kan}-based models exhibit weaker cluster assignment quality compared to the CNN-based counterparts, whereas PCA underperforms both deep learning approaches across all metrics.
+For the 2D constellation data modality (Table~\ref{table:oracle_perf_const}), \acrshort{kan} initialized with SVDweights and trained via \acrshort{dc} achieves the best performance, substantially surpassing other architectures.
 CNN-2D models exhibit stable behavior with SVD initialization when trained using \acrshort{cl}.
 PCA continues to provide a strong baseline with competitive clustering quality while maintaining the lowest computational cost.
-For all the Raw I/Q constellation with 1D CNN models, KANs are several times more demanding in both parameters and FLOPs. while for 2D Constellation data modality KANs are more effective in terms of FLOPs.
+Comparing CNN-1D and \acrshort{kan} models for the raw I/Q data modality, the latter are several times more demanding in both parameters and FLOPs.
+However, for the 2D constellation data modality, \acrshort{kan}s are more effective in terms of FLOPs.